Skip to main content

 Meals provided: B,L,D

 We wake to find ourselves moored just outside the barrier reef in the southern end of the archipelago.
-Shallow reef flats, abundant with corals and reef fish sit atop nearly a thousand feet of nearly vertical reef.
+Shallow reef flats, abundant with corals and reef fish sit atop nearly a thousand feet of vertical reef.
 This area gives us the chance to begin our snorkeling in a relatively shallow part of the barrier reef where we will find spur and groove type of reef development.
 Healthy corals attract a variety of tropical fish including schools of snapper, rabbitfishes, and goatfishes as well as blacktop sharks, turtles, and eagle rays.
 Turtle Cove is a continuation of Ngedebus, with noticeable differences being a more vertical wall and the chance to snorkel above (or down into!) a natural sink hole in the shallow reef flat. we’ll look for schools of parrotfishes, several different species of butterflyfishes and the fire tail dartfish along the shallow reef margin!
 Overnight Rock Island Aggressor.

 Day 4: Peleliu